Wondering how to start an eco-friendly or ethical blog? Let me talk you through everything you need to consider.

 1) Hosted Blogging Platforms

-I started off blogging on Blogger 6 years ago, when I used to write on a now defunct blog about things going on in my life.
-Blogger is free and really easy to use and you can set up a blog in minutes.
-It’s not particularly customisable but if you just want a blog and don’t want to do anything fancy then it’s really user friendly.
+I started off eco-blogging on Blogger.
+Blogger is free and really easy to use.
+So much so, that you can set up a blog in minutes.
+It’s not particularly customisable.
+However, if you just want an ethical blog and don’t want to do anything fancy then it’s really user-friendly.
 It’s a great way to dip your toes into blogging without any financial outlay or running costs.

 There are also quite a few other blogging platforms such as Squarespace and Typepad (which has a small monthly fee).
 I don’t have any experience of these, but I’d imagine they’re broadly similar to wordpress.com or Blogger.